kahypar/mt-kahypar/README.md

 Running Mt-KaHyPar
 -----------

 Mt-KaHyPar has several configuration parameters.
-We recommend to use our presets which are placed in the `config` folder:
+We recommend to use our presets which are located in the `config` folder:

 - `fast_preset.ini`: Contains the default parameters for Mt-KaHyPar Fast (`MtKaHyParFast`)
 - `strong_preset.ini`: Contains the default parameters for Mt-KaHyPar Strong (`MtKaHyParStrong`)